Road Scenes Segmentation Across Different Domains by Disentangling Latent Representations: Mean Adapted-to-Supervised Ratio metric

 We compare the per-class IoU score of the adapted network for each $c\in \mathcal{C}$ ($\IoU^c_{adapt}$) with the results of supervised training on target data ($\IoU^c_{sup}$) and we compute mASR by:

-In mASR, the contribution of each class is inversely proportional to the capacity of the segmentation model to learn it in the supervised reference scenario, thus emphasizing the most challenging semantic categories and producing a more class-agnostic adaptation score.
+In mASR, the contribution corresponding to each semantic category is inversely proportional to the accuracy of the segmentation model on it in the supervised scenario, thus giving more relevance to the most challenging classes and producing a more class-agnostic adaptation score.
+Furthermore, notice how the most challenging classes in driving scenarios are typically associated to small objects like traffic lights or pedestrians and bicycles, that are very critical for the autonomous navigation.
 In this metric, higher means better and when the adapted network has the same performance as supervised training the score is $100\%$.

 As an example, the mASR scores reported in the last two columns of Table~\ref{table:results} allow to identify at a glance the algorithms that more faithfully match the target performance.